 In 2016, WFA presented the inaugural First Lady’s Woman in Public Service award.
 WFA established the award in partnership with Arkansas First Lady Susan Hutchinson to celebrate and acknowledge a woman who is committed to empowering and inspiring women and girls through a career in public service.
-The award is presented at the Power of the Purse Luncheon.
+Historically the award is presented at the annual Power of the Purse Event!

 First Lady Susan Hutchinson brings to the Governor’s Mansion a lifetime of experience advocating for and working with children.

 Immediately prior to assuming the role of First Lady, the former schoolteacher spent several years on the board of the Children’s Advocacy Center of Benton County, one of 16 non-profit Children’s Advocacy Centers around the state that work with abused children.
 Among other initiatives, Mrs. Hutchinson hopes to see the establishment of more Children’s Advocacy Centers throughout Arkansas.

 As Arkansas’s first lady, Mrs. Hutchinson also hopes to inspire educators to incorporate music into the daily lives of students.
 Ideally, she believes every child should have the chance to learn to play a musical instrument — at least for one full school year.
 The first lady herself plays the piano and all four of her children learned to play instruments.

 Mrs. Hutchinson sees the arts as “brain builders” for children and hopes to advocate for more exposure to the arts in general for students in Arkansas.

 Among the organizations with which the first lady is committed to working are the Arkansas Symphony Orchestra (she’s served as a member of the ASO guild for several years), the Museum of Discovery and Arkansas Children’s Hospital.
 In the past, Mrs. Hutchinson has served on regional boards of the American Heart Association and the Alzheimer’s Foundation of America.